rust-lang/rust-forge/pr-triage-procedure.md

 you can 'bump' the PR by removing and readding the tag (note that removing/readding requires clicking off the tag selection dropdown between the two actions).

+If the PR is blocked on another PR, add a comment clearly identifying the blocking PR (something like "This PR appears to be blocked on
+#12345") and change the state to S-blocked.

 [S-waiting-on-author PRs]: https://github.com/rust-lang/rust/pulls?q=is%3Aopen+is%3Apr+sort%3Aupdated-asc+label%3AS-waiting-on-author

 ### [S-waiting-on-review PRs]